DIPFtba/fastib2pci/README.md

 - **Q:** Are the data secure, and access restricted when using `fastib2pci`? **A:** Yes!
 For both approaches (using the generic or the specific PCI component), data will be stored within the assessment platform in which the PCI components are embedded.

+- **Q:** Do I have to rename the CBA ItemBuilder projects in the CBA ItemBuilder with `Rename Project`, or is it sufficient to name the files in the Explorer / Finder so that the alphabetical order is correct? **A:**  It is enough to rename the project files.
+The names of the CBA ItemBuilder projects can remain unchanged.
+- **Q:** The `items/` directory already contains files.
+What do I do? **A:** The sample files are included so that you can see how it works using an example of the [Static Page](https://dipftba.github.io/fastib2pci/).
+The example data must be deleted, so that these do not come with in the PCI created with `fastib2pci`.

+- **Q:** How performant is the hosting of `fastib2pci`, i.e. how many students can work on the tasks simultaneously?  **A:** The goal of `fastib2pci` is to illustrate how CBA ItemBuilder content can be statically hosted for a generic PCI component.
+The performance of the GitHub static pages is only one example.
+If more concurrent testing is required and supported by the assessment platform into which the PCI components are integrated, the content from the `docs\` directory of the `gh-pages` branch can also be used for hosting via a CDN.